 Although it isn’t a requirement, if you know early on in life that this is a career you want to pursue, a bachelor’s degree can be very helpful.
-Potential clients and also brokerage companies will take preference to a broker with a degree.
-It might seem like just a piece of paper or a status symbol, but it’s uses extend far beyond that.
+Potential clients and also brokerage companies will show preference to a broker with a degree.
+It might seem like just a piece of paper or a status symbol, but its uses extend far beyond that.

 A bachelor’s degree in those particular subjects can give you an edge.
-You’ll ingrained knowledge that a lot of your competitors may not have.
-Even if your bachelor’s degree is in a different subject, you’ll have skills such as research, public speaking, writing and interpersonal skills on a higher level.
+You’ll have ingrained knowledge that a lot of your competitors may not have.
+Even if your bachelor’s degree is in a different subject, you’ll have skills such as research, public speaking, writing, and interpersonal skills under your belt.

-If a four-year college is not realistic or accessible, even enrolling in a two-year program at a community college can really refine these skills and knowledge of finance, economics and risk management.
+If a four-year college is not realistic or accessible, even enrolling in a two-year program at a community college can helpfully refine these skills and knowledge of finance, economics, and risk management.

 Step 2: Get an internship at a brokerage firm.

-Whether you get your BA, or not, an internship is a crucial step.
-This exposure to the industry will help you gain work ethic and understand the structure of a brokerage firm.
+Whether you get your B.A. or not, an internship is a crucial step.
+This exposure to the industry will help you hone your work ethic and understand the structure of a brokerage firm.
 You will have an opportunity to observe and participate in the internal operations of the firm.

-Generally, for internships you will receive a written evaluation from your management.
-This evaluation can become a great recommendation letter moving forward.
-You will also be able to learn more about your strengths and weaknesses through this process.
+Generally, for internships, you will receive a written evaluation from your management.
+This evaluation can lead to a great recommendation letter moving forward.
+You will also be able to learn more about yourself through this process and your own strengths and weaknesses.

 Step 3: Get your insurance broker’s license.

-Once you feel like you are ready to take that plunge into the workforce, you need to get your license.
+Once you feel you’re ready to take the plunge into the workforce, you need to get your license.
 Every state has different requirements depending on the type of insurance.
 Figure out whether you want to do life, personal, health, property and casualty insurance or a combination.
-Some states are no longer allowing brokers to pursue two or more types of license.
-You might need to obtain a producer’s license instead.
+Some states are no longer allowing brokers to pursue two or more types of licenses and requiring them to obtain a producer’s license instead.

 You’ll typically need to pass an insurance broker exam.
 Make sure you study well in advance.
 Consider taking courses to supplement your independent study schedule.